 Why does my school charge a late fee on top of the registration fee?

-Have you even made a sandwich for your child and then cleaned up the kitchen and put everything away only for them to ask you for a second one, or for another child to walk in and say – hey I want one of those too!
+Have you ever made a sandwich for your child and then cleaned up the kitchen and put everything away only for them to ask you for a second one, or for another child to walk in and say – hey I want one of those too!

 Well, it is a similar situation for your dance teacher.
 There may come a point when they are no longer processing enrollments or for them to do so takes longer for one, than when doing many at a time.